Force over Distance: Promise

 The FTL drive.
 And how it’s for her.

-“Sorry,” she whispers, curling again around her radio, wishing for Matt, who holds her now, when this happens.
+“Sorry.” she curls again around her radio, wishing for Matt, who holds her now, when this happens.
 “Sorry.”
 She can’t look at him.
 Her vision blurs with tears.

 “Since you’re awake anyway,” Rush murmurs, “y’may as well take a look at this.”